2024 United States presidential election in Massachusetts: Analysis

-Harris's 25.20% margin was similar to those of other 21st century Democratic nominees, but below Hillary Clinton's 27.20% margin in 2016 and Joe Biden's 33.46% margin in 2020, and she did win every county in the state.
-Harris also outperformed Elizabeth Warren in the concurrent 2024 U.S. Senate election in Massachusetts, who won by a 19.81% margin and did not win every county in the state.

-But despite remaining strongly Democratic, Massachusetts shifted significantly rightward in this election, with all of its counties shifting rightward.
+Harris's 25.20% margin was similar to those of other 21st century Democratic nominees, albeit below Hillary Clinton's 27.20% margin in 2016 and Joe Biden's 33.46% margin in 2020, and she won every county in the state like all Democratic nominees from 1992 onward.
+However, despite remaining strongly Democratic, Massachusetts shifted significantly rightward in this election, with all of its counties shifting rightward.
 It had one of the largest swings of any state, swinging by 8%, which was more than the national swing of 6%.
-This was despite the state being Harris's third strongest state (behind Maryland and Vermont), and Harris winning every county in the state.
-This also suggests that Harris's loss was not simply due to her policy positions or messaging being perceived as too left-wing, but rather a uniform red shift because of inflation.
+This was despite the state being one of the most liberal.